 \subsection{Results One-Layer, Learning-Based Coverage MPC}

-In a final experiment, Algorithm~\ref{alg:onelayerlearningalg} is applied, with its corresponding density $\phi_{2}$ initially unknown and $S$=2.5.
-Allowing for comparability, the same values are investigated as in the previous sections.
+In a final experiment, Algorithm~\ref{alg:onelayerlearningalg} is applied, with density $\phi_{2}$ initially unknown and $S$=2.5.

-For the first half of the considered time-span the variance dominates the target cost and the setpoints are placed close to the locations of maximal variance within the partitions.
-The influence of the variance diminishes with its decreasing maximal value and the goal continuously shifts to the coverage problem.
-It is important to note that the timescale of the graphics highly differs from the two-layers learning approach presented in Section~\ref{subsec:experimenttwolayerlearning}.
-For the conducted experiments the one-layer learning approach takes approximately one-third of the time to steer its agents in a nearly optimal configuration.
-However, by the time the experiment has been interrupted, all mean estimates show a maximal error of less than 0.085 concerning the true coefficient value, and maximal variance reads as approximately 0.007.
-Therefore, both of them are slightly higher than in the two-layers learning-based approach and the obtained estimates of the parameter vector $\theta$ are slightly less certain and precise, due to a reduction in exploration movements.
-Both values would decrease if a large variance scaling factor $S$ is used.
+For the first half of the considered time-span, the variance dominates the target cost, and the setpoints are placed close to the locations of maximal variance within the partitions.
+The influence of the variance diminishes with its decreasing maximal value, and the goal continuously shifts to the coverage problem.
+It is important to note that the timescale of the graphics highly differs from the two-layers learning approach presented in Section~\ref{subsec:experimenttwolayerlearning}: for the conducted experiments, the one-layer learning approach takes \rahel{approximately half} of the time to steer the agents in a nearly optimal configuration.
+However, by the time the experiment was interrupted, all mean estimates showed a maximal error of less than \rahel{0.093} concerning the true coefficient value, and the maximal variance reads as approximately \rahel{0.02}.
+Both are slightly higher than in the two-layers learning-based approach, and the obtained estimates of the parameter vector $\theta$ are slightly less certain and precise due to a reduction in exploration movements.
+Both values would decrease if a large variance scaling factor $S$ was used.